 With the sun poking up over a panorama of treetops, seemingly setting the skyline on fire with broad strokes of orange, and waves gently lapping against the bow of your canoe, it’s not hard to imagine why Canada’s oldest provincial park is also one of the most inspiring natural wonders of Canada.
 It’s the place where the Group of Seven, Canada’s most famous painters, did most of their work.
-It’s also an escape for millions of campers, hikers and paddlers each year, trading the bustle of city-life for utter solitude in the untouched Ontario park.
+It’s also an escape for millions of campers, hikers and paddlers each year, trading the bustle of city-life for utter solitude in the pristine wilderness.

 With an average yearly temperature of about -20 C, it’s hard to imagine Ellesmere Island being anything but cold.
 Really, really cold.
 But remarkably, about 55 million years ago, this island in Canada’s high Arctic was once home to a wetland forest with palm trees, down redwoods, bald cypress and cycads, not to mention warm temperatures.
 The stumps of many of these trees have been preserved in a remarkable fossil forest, helping scientist study what life was like in the Arctic just before the beginning of the Ice Age.

 Now that you’ve added these natural wonders of Canada to your bucket list, take a closer look at Canada’s most beautiful waterfalls.